 How do you know if it’s good matcha or bad matcha?

-- Origin: Although matcha is also produced outside of Japan, it is generally accepted that higher quality matcha comes from Japan, especially from Nishio (西尾) in Aichi and Uji (宇治) in Kyoto (source).
+- Origin: Although matcha is also produced outside of Japan, it is generally accepted that higher quality matcha comes from Japan, especially the ones from Nishio (西尾) in Aichi and Uji (宇治) in Kyoto (source).

-- Price: Unfortunately, there is no “cheap” high quality matcha.
+- Price: Unfortunately, there is no “cheap” high-quality matcha.
 Generally speaking, a 1 oz (30 g) tin of ceremonial-grade matcha ranges between $20-30 while the culinary-grade matcha ranges between $10-15.